A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Haydys--Witten equations and their specializations

-By assumption the boundary term $I_3 = 0$, either because $\del M= \emptyset$ or because the boundary conditions on $(c_1,c_2)$ are exactly such that $I_3$ vanishes.
-The remaining terms in the Weitzenböck formula are non-negative, so any solution of the extended Bogomolny equations also satisfies $I_1 = I_2 = 0$.
+By assumption, the boundary term $I_3 = 0$, either because $\del M= \varnothing$ or because the boundary conditions on $(c_1,c_2)$ are exactly such that $I_3$ vanishes.
+The remaining terms in the Weitzenb\"ock formula are non-negative, so any solution of the extended Bogomolny equations also satisfies $I_1 = I_2 = 0$.
 If $c_2\neq 0$, vanishing of the terms in $I_2$ implies that the pair $(A,\phi)$ is reducible, which is in contradiction to our assumption and concludes the proof. \end{proof}

-An astoundingly important fact about the EBE is that over three-manifolds of the form $X^3=\Sigma\times\R$, for some Riemann surface $\Sigma$, they admit a Hermitian Yang-Mills structure \cite{Witten2011}.
-To see this one introduces three differential operators
+An astoundingly important fact about the EBE is that over three-manifolds of the form $X^3=\Sigma\times\R$, for some Riemann surface $\Sigma$, they admit a Hermitian Yang--Mills structure~\cite{Witten2011}.
+To see this, one introduces three differential operators

 The extended Bogomolny equations are then equivalent to